Associate Dean for Students, Professor of Law

 Areas of Expertise

 - Internet Legal Research

-Mark E. Steiner teaches American Legal History, Consumer Transactions, Internet Legal Research, and Texas Pretrial Procedure.
+Mark E. Steiner teaches American Legal History, Consumer Transactions, Immigration Law, and Texas Pretrial Procedure.
 He has twice been selected as a Fulbright Scholar.
 In 2011, he taught in the Faculty of Law at the University of Latvia.
 In 2005, he taught at the College of Law at National Taiwan University.
 He also has taught at the University of Houston Law Center and William Mitchell College of Law.
 He is a former associate editor of the Lincoln Legal Papers.

 Steiner is the author of Lincoln and Citizenship.
-His previous book, An Honest Calling: The Law Practice of Abraham Lincoln, which was named among the “Best of the Best” for 2007 by the Association of American University Presses and given a superior achievement award by the Illinois Historical Society.
-His articles about legal education and American legal history have appeared in such journals as the Marquette Law Review, Missouri Law Review, the Journal of Legal Education, Wisconsin International Law Journal, and the Illinois Historical Journal.
-He frequently presents talks about Lincoln’s legal career before bar, civic, and academic groups.
+His previous book, An Honest Calling: The Law Practice of Abraham Lincoln, was named among the “Best of the Best” by the Association of American University Presses and given a superior achievement award by the Illinois Historical Society.
+His articles about legal education and American legal history have appeared in such journals as Marquette Law Review, Missouri Law Review, Journal of Legal Education, Wisconsin International Law Journal, and the Illinois Historical Journal.
+He frequently presents talks about Abraham Lincoln before bar, civic, and academic groups.

 Steiner is actively involved in efforts to assist immigrants on the path toward citizenship.
 He regularly participates in Citizenship and Immigration forums and Deferred Action for Childhood Arrival workshops organized by NALEO Education Fund and BakerRipley.
 He was the first recipient of the Mark Steiner Award for Immigration Altruism presented by BakerRipley, NALEO, City of Houston Office of New Americans & Immigrant Communities, and Univision.
 He is a member of the Notario Fraud Prevention Working Group, Houston Immigration Legal Services Collaborative.